 Step 1: Poke Holes in the Egg

 The key to blowing out eggs is not to crack the shell.
-Here's how to create a hole in an egg without breaking the whole shell: Use a small rotary tool or the sharp point of a pair of cuticle scissors or craft knife to carefully poke a hole slightly larger than a 1/8-inch diameter at each end of the egg.
+Here's how to create a hole in an egg without breaking the whole shell: Use a small rotary tool or the sharp point of a pair of cuticle scissors or craft knife to carefully poke a hole slightly larger than a 1/8-inch diameter at each end of the raw egg.
 Wear safety glasses, especially if using a power tool.
-Do this over an empty bowl or other container to catch drips once the holes have been cut.
+Do this over an empty bowl or container to catch drips once the holes have been cut.

 Step 2: Drain Egg Whites and Yolk

-The most essential part of blowing out eggs comes next.
+The most essential part of blowing the yolk out of an egg comes next.
 Poke a pin or bent paper clip through the holes several times to break up the yolk.
 Place a bulb syringe in one of the holes and squeeze to blow the contents of the egg out through the other end.
 Continue to gently squeeze until the entire egg is empty.

 Step 3: Clean and Dry Eggs

-Rinse the egg out gently with water and a very small amount of bleach to remove any remaining membrane.
+Rinse the blown egg out gently with water and a very small amount of bleach to remove any remaining membrane.
 Remember; don't mix bleach with other cleaning chemicals.
 Let dry completely before using the egg in any Easter craft projects.

 Blown Eggs Decorating Ideas

 Now that you've mastered blowing out eggs for Easter you're all set to paint the shells or otherwise decorate as you wish!
 The drainage holes you already made are a great place to string ribbon through for a delicate garland or Easter tree decoration.
-While hard boiled eggs start to smell if left out too long, clean blown out eggs work well for decor you want to leave up all season.
+While hard-boiled eggs start to smell if left out too long, clean blown out eggs work well for decor you want to leave up all season.